soravits/cell-society/DESIGN.md

 ###User Interface

+The user interface consists of three main parts.
+The first is the main menu, which has buttons that allow the user to scan the current XML file, choose the desired type of simulation, and move to the next scene.
+This scene displays the parameters for the simulation as read by the XML and gives the user the ability to change parameter values before the simulation begins.
+Once the user presses the button to start the simulation, the scene changes to the simulation page, which contains buttons to control the simulations, such as start, stop, and reset as well as a physical representation of the grid itself, containing the cells the define the state of the simulation.
+These will be dependent on the current simulation being run.

 ![User Selection Menu:](https://lh3.googleusercontent.com/-PlrUD9xaABw/V93tQRMolSI/AAAAAAAAAMU/uYLwNz2c8lEB9Zhv2IrhlHVLitRg8A4zQCLcB/s0/UI1.png "UI1.png")

 ![User sets parameters for selected simulation](https://lh3.googleusercontent.com/-42KxXlJeUFM/V93y6vYRoCI/AAAAAAAAAM0/aoi4KZtSVwYAbsKP68UlzAQkStUCYGskQCLcB/s0/UI2.png "UI2.png")

 ![Simulation view](https://lh3.googleusercontent.com/-IcZHhRv4xeU/V93zY8eV9hI/AAAAAAAAAM8/7pgrc5UMScIbZV9yQvGOs_lHnc2bR25egCLcB/s0/UI3.jpg "UI3.jpg")

 The user selection will be limited to just valid inputs (for example, you can't have 110% as a threshold, or negative values for the grid size).
-If the user fails to input values in certain places, such as the grid size, the program will use a default value and notify the user of all the fields for which a value was not selected.
+If the user fails to input valid parameter values through the XML, such as the grid    size, the program will use a default value and notify the user of all the fields for which a value was not selected.
+Rather than display an error message in response to bad input data, these default parameters will be shown and can be edited in the second part of the user interface shown above.

 ###Design Details